Nickchapman3773/Uranium-Fever/docs/intro.md

 :::important What sets Uranium Fever apart from other modlists?
 - UF is a community-driven project, enriched by contributions from some of the community’s most talented and knowledgeable mod authors, whose expertise and insights have been invaluable.
 - UF has access to cutting-edge mods, often available even prior to their official release.
-- UF includes numerous custom edits to enhance the player experience, such as adjustments to object meshes, textures, navmeshes, collision markers, and roombounds.
+- UF includes numerous custom edits to enhance the player experience, such as adjustments to objects, NPCs, meshes, textures, navmeshes, collision markers, and roombounds.
 - UF has been rigorously optimized, with custom enhancements not otherwise found in the modding community, allowing for exceptional performance despite the modlist's large size.
 Every mod asset has been evaluated and, when appropriate, reprocessed, downsized, compressed, mipmapped, and BSA-packed.
 - Each new addition undergoes careful performance and memory testing to ensure UF remains stable and high-performing as it continues to evolve.
 :::